linux-surface/linux-surface/README.md

 5. Install the custom kernel and headers:
   * $ sudo dpkg -i linux-image*dev linux-headers*deb
 6. Reboot on installed kernel.

+NOTE: If your network won't connect on the 4.14.x series, you need to apply the apparmor-fix-4.14.patch file in /etc/

 ### Donations Appreciated!